clmcgrath/vscode-lockhunter/README.md

 This extension contributes the `lockhunter.launcherPath` setting, specifying the full path to `TortoiseGitProc.exe`.
 It is set to the default installation path of Lockhunter, so you might need to adjust it if you installed elsewhere.

+## Upcoming Features
+- Add Context Menu Support for file and directory in browser and editor